umMail - Email (Office 365)

 Why is this change being made?

-Email services have fundamentally changed over time.
-Individuals frequently join the University with access to other email services (such as Google, Microsoft or Yahoo!) and no longer rely on the University to be their sole provider of email services.
-With the continued increase in cybersecurity threats and email exploits (such as phishing, malware, etc.), the potential for an email account to be compromised has increased.
-Use of a University email account could allow an inactive individual to misrepresent themselves as active representatives of the University.
-This misrepresentation may be intentional or not, therefore, this policy has been made.
-This policy implementation follows security best practices for revoking access of individuals who are not actively affiliated with the University.
+Email services have basically changed over time.
+People frequently join the University with access to other email services (such as Google, Microsoft or Yahoo!) and no longer rely on the University to be their sole provider of email services.
+With the continued increase in cyber security threats and email exploits (such as phishing, malware, etc.), the potential for an email account to be compromised has increased.
+Use of a University email account could allow an inactive individual to misrepresent themselves as active agents of the University.
+This may be intentional or not, therefore, this policy has been made.
+This policy follows best security practices for revoking access of individuals, who are not actively affiliated with the University.

 How will this change impact me?